luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 {% endhighlight %}

     pandas.core.frame.DataFrame

-Also note that the data came in two files.
-It is common in machine learning to divide the data into two parts, one for training and one for testing.
-In this case it was divided by 2/3 for training and 1/3 for testing.
-(This is a little more uncommon, usually some percentage of the data is use for testing, I think the reason of the choice in this case is because the data set has a small size).
-I also want to mention that in general is not a good idea to divide the data arbitrarly, there are several tools in the sklearn library to split the data such that the test set is as representative of the whole data as possible (More abbout this in other notebook).

-Now that we got the data, we would like to know how it looks like.
-We can use the method [DataFrame.describe()](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.describe.html)  to do this.
+The data is divided into two parts; the training data, and the testing data.
+This is a common practice.
+You should always divide your data into a training and testing, and *only* use the testing data at the end.

+Depending of the amount of data that is available you may choose between 10% to 30% for testing (We will see later that there is a further division that must be made to tune the parameters, this is done in the process of validation or cross-validation).

+This division must be made with care, trying to preserve the homogeneity of the data in both parts, that is making sure that the training and testing are representative of the data as a whole. sklearn has several tools appropriated for this tasks, for example [this](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html#sklearn.model_selection.train_test_split).

+ Let's take a peek at the data.
+The method [DataFrame.describe()](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.describe.html) is design for this purpose.

 {% highlight ruby %}